typedb/typedb-docs/09-schema/01-concepts.md

 [tab:end]
 </div>

-## Relationship
+## Relation
-A relationship describes how two or more things are in some way connected to each other.
+A relation describes how two or more things are in some way connected to each other.
 For example, `friendship` and `employment`.
-Each of these relationships must relate to roles that are played by something else in the domain.
-In other words, relationships are dependent on the existence of at least two other things.
+Each of these relations must relate to roles that are played by something else in the domain.
+In other words, relations are dependent on the existence of at least two other things.

-### Define a relationship
+### Define a relation
-To define a new relationship, we use the `sub` keyword followed by `relationship`.
+To define a new relation, we use the `sub` keyword followed by `relation`.

 ```graql
 define